northeastern-oasis/Workshop-5-Intro-Backend-Development/4-intro-express/README.md

 ### Task:

 Our goal is to modify our routes--what happens when we access certain URLs in our app.
-These can be found in the "routes" folder.
+These can be found in the `routes` folder.

 First open `profile-routes.js`, read through the comments, and do the challenges: